oElberte/pokedex-clean-architecture/requirements/checklists/pages/pokemon_list/pokemon_list_presenter.md

 7. ✅ Notify pokemonStream with a Pokemon list if loadData succeeds
 8. ✅ Notify pokemonStream with error if loadData returns error
 9. Add Pokémon to favorites on favorite button pressed
-10. Take the user to the Pokemon Details Page when clicking in a Pokemon
+10. ✅ Take the user to other pages when clicking in a button